lmcai/PhyloHerb/README.md

 1. DNA extraction from herbarium specimens?
 How?!

-We have successfully extracted DNA from 200-year-old specimens.
+We have successfully extracted DNAs from 200-year-old specimens.
 Age matters less than the preservation methods (see [this paper](https://www.frontiersin.org/articles/10.3389/fevo.2019.00439/full)).
 Standard commercial DNA extraction kits are frequently used to obtain DNA (e.g, Tiangen DNAsecure Plant Kit, Qiagen DNeasy Plant Mini Kit).
-We used a [Promega Maxwell](https://www.promega.com/products/lab-automation/maxwell-instruments/maxwell-rsc-instrument/?catNum=AS4500) instrument that can process 16 DNA samples simultaneously and extract their DNAs within an hour.
-This automatic approach is certainly more labour efficient, but manual extractions have more guaranteed yields for delicate precious samples.
+We used a [Promega Maxwell](https://www.promega.com/products/lab-automation/maxwell-instruments/maxwell-rsc-instrument/?catNum=AS4500) instrument that can extract DNA from 16 samples simultaneously within an hour.
+This automatic approach is certainly more labour efficient, but manual extractions have more guaranteed yields for delicate samples.

 2. Where can I find the genome sizes of my species?

-In addition to searching through the literature or conduct your own flow cytometry experiments, you could also check the [Plant DNA C-value database](https://cvalues.science.kew.org/) put together by Kew.
+In addition to searching through the literature or conducting your own flow cytometry experiments, you could also check the [Plant DNA C-value database](https://cvalues.science.kew.org/) organized by Kew.

 3. NGS library preparation and multiplexing